openziti/ziti-doc/docusaurus/docs/learn/quickstarts/browzer/example/index.md

 ## Create a BrowZer env File

-At this point we have a functioning OpenZiti Network.
+At this point we have a functioning network.
 We're ready to start BrowZer-specific configuration.
 First we need to decide/find an OIDC provider.

 Set a shell variable named `AUTH0_DOMAIN` and set it to the value shown on the "Basic Information" page in Auth0.
 Then